Holiday pay on termination of employment will be one of the elements when calculating an employee’s final salary.

 For example, for a zero hours worker, where their working pattern is not guaranteed or fixed, a week’s pay for the purposes of paid holiday entitlement will usually be based on the worker’s average pay from the previous 52 weeks prior to the calculation date.
-This is known as the holiday pay reference period, which was recently increased from 12 to 52 weeks.
+This is known as the holiday pay reference period.

 Is there a formula for calculating final holiday pay?